 ANZAC Day is the solemn day of remembrance of those Australian and New Zealand Army Corps soldiers who fought and died at Gallipoli in 1915.
 It is also a day of remembrance for all soldiers who died while fighting for their country.
 It is celebrated on 25 April each year, regardless of on which day it falls.
+The day is a public holiday, however no replacement holiday is given if Anzac Day falls on a weekend (except in Western Australia).

 The Australian Imperial Force (AIF) was formed in 1914.
 It was an all-volunteer expeditionary force that first served in the south-west Pacific and New Guinea, seizing German outposts.
 In November 1914, the AIF departed from Western Australia for Egypt to head off the Ottoman forces.